2 cups peas, thawed if from frozen

 Spoon Mage™ Note:

 You may substitute half and half for the cream.
+Do not use milk.

 Use high quality bacon that is very lean.
 Remove large sections that are pure fat.
 It’s not necessary in this variation on a carbonara theme.
+Prosciutto or pancetta work well here in place of bacon, but just use 3 oz of either one.

 This sort of dinner is fast and very flexible.
 If you have mushrooms, slice them up and cook them with the bacon.
 Delicious!